LLNL/UnifyFS/docs/assumptions.rst

 executing on the same compute node) will always be faster than reading remote data.

-Synchronization operations are required for applications that exhibit I/O accesses that deviate from the bulk synchronous I/O pattern.
-There are several methods by which applications can adhere to the synchronization requirements.
-      - Using MPI-IO.
-The (MPI-IO_) interface requirements are a good match for the consistency model of UnifyFS.
-Specifically, the MPI-IO interface requires explicit synchronization in order for updates made by processes to be globally visible.
-If an application utilizes the MPI-IO interface correctly, it will adhere to the requirements of UnifyFS.
-      - Using (HDF5_) and other parallel I/O libraries.
-Most parallel I/O libraries
-        hide the synchronization requirements of file systems from their users.
-        For example, HDF5 implements the synchronization required by the MPI-IO interface so users of HDF5 do not need to perform any synchronization operations explicitly in their codes.
-      - With explicit synchronization.
-If an application does not use a compliant parallel I/O library or if the developer wishes to perform explicit synchronization, the synchronization can be achieved through adding explicit "flush" operations in the application source code, or by supplying the "write_sync" configuration parameter to UnifyFS on startup, which will cause an implicit "flush" operation after every write (note: the "write_sync" mode can significantly slow down write performance.). **which operations are a flush?***

-**How can one check if an application is properly synchronized??**

 Note that commit semantics also require synchronization for potentially conflicting write accesses.
 If an application does not enforce sequential ordering of file modifications during a write phase, e.g., with MPI synchronization,